deltaquebec/sentiment_imdb_reviews/README.md

 - RCNN
 - LSTM

+It should be noted that this project was conducted using the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
+To optimize completion time, each task was invited to perform on the GPU: NVIDIA GeFORCE RTX 3070.
+Preliminary tests were done on the CPU: AMD Ryzen 7 3700X 8-Core Processor 3.59 GHz.
+Your completion times may be different according to the processing unit you use.

 # 1. Visualization

 The tasks of data visualization are contained in a single python file: _data_visualization.py_.
 The plots of distributions are saved as .png files.